My Story

 My childhood concluded in self-harm, the bereavement of my little brother, and a suicide attempt.
 I left school with just 4 GCSEs.

-An extract from my longer version: Her daily, minute-by-minute yelling, opening the front door or windows to make strange onomatopoeic sounds, and accusing people of things I couldn’t understand.
+An extract from my longer version: Their daily, minute-by-minute yelling, opening the front door or windows to make strange onomatopoeic sounds, and accusing people of things I couldn’t understand.
 The house brimmed over with constant noise.
 Silence was a concept I never knew back then.

 Fast forward to adulthood